pinacai/PINAC_Workspace/README.md

 ## 📢 Announcement

-_We are also building the website for PINAC Workspace, where we are developing the backend api endpoints in it.
+_We are also building the website for PINAC Workspace along with this app, where we are developing the backend api endpoints in it.
 If you want to contribute to it visit our repository <a href="https://github.com/pinacai/pinac_web">**PINAC Web**</a>_